 Carlos Murillo at Adventure Stage

 Adventure Stage Chicago (ASC) creates and tells heroic stories about young people.
 ASC is one of several community-engaged programs of the Northwestern University Settlement House.
 Uniquely involving our West Town neighbors into the creation process, ASC’s original productions contain themes and ideas that are developed with input from community members.
-ASC also offers: the in-classroom arts residency program Neighborhood Bridges; Trailblazers, a youth mentoring program for ages 11-15; summer drama camps and drama instruction in Head Start.
-This is our 12th season.
+ASC also offers: the in-classroom arts residency program Neighborhood Bridges; Trailblazers, a youth mentoring program for ages eleven to fifteen; summer drama camps and drama instruction in Head Start.
+This is our twelfth season.

 Adventure Stage and I applied for a Mellon residency based on the success of our first collaboration in 2013 on Augusta and Noble, a TYA play about Gabi, a Mexican American teenager in Chicago who, as she begins her high school journey, learns the story of her parents’ status as undocumented immigrants.
 The play was based on a year of community engaged research and development in which we talked to local families served by the Northwestern Settlement, a 125 year old organization that serves immigrant and financially challenged families in Chicago, and is the parent organization to Adventure Stage.
 The project t was very successful and inspired us to apply to formalize the relationship and develop a more systematic approach to developing community engaged plays.